Keith McKnight

 August 2017 to March 2022

-I was a member of the Web team doing everything from user-facing feature development, architecture and internal tooling work, and mentorship with junior developers.
-I acted as a strong proponent of best practices for the long-term health of the web platform.
-I joined as the web team was preparing for the global launch of the Tinder Progressive Web App, rapidly implementing product features to reach parity with the native iOS and Android apps.
+I joined as the team was preparing for the global launch of the Tinder Progressive Web App, rapidly implementing features to reach parity with the native mobile apps.

 Splash